-Why I think “#BellLetsTalk” is missing an important point about Mental Health
+Why I think Mental Health Initiatives are missing an important point

 You may have seen memes of a lion or battle-hardened soldier with the words ‘The Problem With Being Strong Is That Nobody Bothers to Ask.’